-Working with the National Trust and Volunteer Ranger Service we hope to re-establish almost 6,000 meters of historic hedgerow, providing wildlife corridors for a range of species.
+Working with the National Trust and Volunteer Ranger Service we have helped to re-establish almost 6,000 meters of historic hedgerow, providing wildlife corridors for a range of species.

 Help for communities that live in and around the south downs to care for their national park

 We support the grassroots groups already working to care for their National Park.
 We work with a number of supportive partners and donors who help fund their work.

 - The Volunteer Conservation Fund (supported by the South Downs Volunteer Ranger Service)

 This fund supports projects that enhance the National Park and have the practical involvement of the Volunteer Ranger Service.